All wood crafters own wood planers. Period.

 - They can create a perfect material for any woodwork job.

-- They are equally good for professionals as well as homeowners.
+- They are equally suitable for professionals as well as homeowners.

 Do you think you can go for your next DIY project or professional work without actually trimming your wood?